First Year Discovery Subjects - Fall 2021

 15.000 Explorations in Management - 3 units

 Broad introduction to the various aspects of management including analytics, accounting and finance, operations, marketing, entrepreneurship and leadership, organizations, economics, systems dynamics, and negotiation and communication.
 Introduces the field of management through a variety of experiences as well as discussions led by faculty or industry experts.
 Also reviews the three undergraduate majors offered by Sloan as well as careers in management.

 Interactive introduction to the discipline of Biological Engineering through presentations by alumni practitioners, with additional panels and discussions on skills for professional development.
 Presentations emphasize the roles of communication through writing and speaking, building and maintaining professional networks, and interpersonal and leadership skills in building successful careers.
 Provides practical advice about how to prepare for job searches and graduate or professional school applications from an informed viewpoint.
 Prepares students for UROPs, internships, and selection of BE electives.
-Subject can count toward the 9-unit discovery-focused credit limit for first-year students.

 Introduces students to contemporary Russia through the analysis of major political, social, and cultural trends.
 Considers the role of identity, journalism, and music as instruments of political power.
 Addresses the issue of climate change and analyzes Russians' perception of environmental threats to the country.
 Study materials include academic and media articles, as well as video clips.